CALL FOR FREE CONSULTATION

 It is important to note that the court has the discretion in determining your punishment and conviction of either first or second degree robbery.
 Some particulars the court may consider are: the facts of the case, prior criminal convictions, and personal circumstances, such as, life circumstances, mental health, and age.

-The skilled Sacramento criminal defense attorney with more than 76 years of combined legal experience at the Law Office of Wing & Parisi can make the difference between your freedom or jail and misdemeanor or felony conviction.
+The skilled Sacramento criminal defense attorney at the Law Office of Wing & Parisi can make the difference between your freedom or jail and misdemeanor or felony conviction.
 We possess the skill and knowledge to prepare a thorough defense against your specific charge.
 Call our office today for a free consultation.
 We will help you clearly understand your options, and answers any question you have regarding your case.